 - Most of the compensation we pay is based on performance.
 Compensation for each of our NEOs, managing directors and other senior professionals is viewed on a total compensation basis and then subdivided into two primary categories: base salary and incentive compensation.
-Our annual performance-based incentive compensation awards generally include cash bonuses, PRSUs, RSUs, restricted shares of Class A common stock, or restricted stock, and LFIs. - Performance-based incentive compensation is the principal component of our compensation strategy.
+Our annual performance-based incentive compensation awards generally include cash bonuses, PRSUs, RSUs, restricted shares of Class A common stock, or restricted stock, and Lazard Fund Interests, or LFIs. - Performance-based compensation is the principal component of our compensation strategy.
 We have tailored our compensation programs so that incentive compensation can be highly variable from year to year.
 Incentive compensation is awarded based on our financial results in the immediately preceding fiscal year, as well as each individual's contribution to those results and to the Company's development, including business unit performance.
-We also consider competitive compensation practices in the financial services industry, as well as the views of our shareholders.
+We also consider competitive compensation practices in the financial services industry, as well as the views of our shareholders. - We grant at-risk, forward-looking, performance-based long-term incentive awards.
+The Compensation Committee has adopted a long-term incentive program under which it has granted at-risk performance-based awards to our NEOs that are based on three-year forward-looking performance metrics and that could involve potential payouts equal to zero. - Since 2013, the Compensation Committee has refined the PRSU program by, among other things, reducing the maximum potential payout, extending the vesting schedule, modifying the scoring requirements with respect to certain performance metrics and establishing a fully prospective three-year performance period. - The Compensation Committee further refined the PRSU program with respect to PRSU awards granted in 2016 by modifying certain scoring requirements in light of the evolving macroeconomic environment.
+See "Design of Our Compensation Programs-Performance-Based Compensation-PRSU Awards" below. - We grant long-term awards with multi-year vesting horizons and value that fluctuates with performance.
+The PRSUs, RSUs and restricted stock awarded to our NEOs, as applicable, and employees align the interests of our NEOs and employees with the interests of our shareholders and link the value of these awards to performance as the value that each individual realizes upon vesting depends: - for PRSUs, RSUs and restricted stock, on the long-term performance of our Class A common stock; and

-- We grant at-risk, forward-looking, performance-based long-term incentive awards.
-In 2012, in order to establish another link between the payout of long-term incentive awards and the performance of our business, the Compensation Committee adopted a new long-term incentive program, the LTIP program, under which it planned to grant at-risk performance-based awards that were based on three-year forward-looking performance metrics and that could involve potential payouts equal to zero.
-In March 2013, the Compensation Committee refined the LTIP program to, among other things, simplify the previously announced performance metrics applicable to awards and update the scoring ranges and references by which these metrics were evaluated.
-At that time, the Compensation Committee determined to utilize PRSUs for purposes of award grants.
-In February 2014, the Compensation Committee further refined the PRSU program with respect to PRSU awards granted in 2014 by reducing the maximum potential payout, extending the vesting schedule, modifying the scoring requirements with respect to certain performance metrics and establishing a fully prospective three-year performance period.
-The Compensation Committee continued to apply these refinements to the PRSU program with respect to PRSU awards granted during February 2015.
-See "Design of Our Compensation Programs-Performance-Based Incentive Compensation-PRSU Awards" below. - We grant long-term awards with multi-year vesting horizons and value that fluctuates with performance.
-The PRSUs, RSUs, restricted stock and LFIs awarded to our NEOs, as applicable, and employees align the interests of our NEOs and employees with the interests of our shareholders-and link the value of these awards to performance-as the value that each individual realizes upon vesting depends, for PRSUs, RSUs and restricted stock, on the long-term performance of our Class A common stock and, in the case of PRSUs, on the performance of our business as measured against specific performance goals and, for LFIs, on the performance of investment funds managed by our Asset Management business.
-Additionally, by subjecting such awards to service-based vesting conditions, they also help to retain our NEOs and employees, giving shareholders the stability of highly productive, experienced management and employees who help to perpetuate our strong firm culture.
+- for PRSUs, on the performance of our business as measured against specific performance goals. - Our long-term equity awards serve as a retention mechanism.
+By subjecting our long-term equity awards to service-based vesting conditions, they help to retain our NEOs and employees, giving shareholders the stability of highly productive, experienced management and employees who help to perpetuate our strong firm culture.